FrankAst/Coinflip-game/README.md

 The 2 step transaction might be a bit tedious considering the waiting time, but it adds a bit of extra security just in case the random.sol contract ran into a problem, preventing the user from loosing the full bet.

-pd: the .secret file contains the private key, as this is just a demo i dont mind sharing it.
+ps: the .secret file contains the private key, as this is just a demo i dont mind sharing it.
 But this file should never be public.